 We are conducting the Cotara® dose confirmation and dosimetry clinical trial for the treatment of recurrent brain cancer as a stand-alone study in collaboration with New Approaches to Brain Tumor Therapy ("NABTT") consortium.
+In addition, we plan to initiate patient enrollment in a Phase II study to treat up to 40 patients in India in the near term.
 Existing treatments for brain cancer include the Gliadel® Wafer (polifeprosan 20 with carmustine implant) from MGI Pharma, Inc. and Temodar® (temozolomide) from Schering-Plough Corporation.
 Gliadel® is inserted in the tumor cavity following surgery and releases a chemotherapeutic agent over time.
 Temodar® is administered orally to patients with brain cancer.